 We want you to know exactly what you’re getting before you buy.
 Our reviews cover the upsides and downsides to every model so that you can find the one which best fits your needs and your budget.
 We’ve also included a buyer’s guide, so you can learn more about the best dual coffee makers before you buy.

 1. Hamilton Beach 49980A Dual Coffee Maker – Best Overall

 The Hamilton Beach 49980A is the best overall choice for people who want a coffee maker that can make single servings of coffee and brew a whole pot.
 On the single-serve side, this model can use loose coffee or soft pods, so you have flexibility in choosing your brew.
 It also comes with a multi-level cup rest, so you can fill a tall travel mug or a short coffee mug without worrying about splattering coffee.
 This model is also programmable, so you can wake up to the smell of great-tasting coffee every day.

 One of the better features on the carafe side is its automatic pause and serve.
 If you remove the carafe to pour yourself a cup of coffee before it finishes brewing, it will pause, so that coffee doesn’t drip out onto the heater until the carafe is returned.
 Unfortunately, the single-serve side brews a weaker, colder cup of coffee than the carafe side.
 If that problem were fixed, we’d have no complaints about this model.
 Still, if you’re looking for a coffee maker that can make coffee for one or for many with equal ease, you’ll be happy with this one.

-All in all, we think this is the best dual coffee maker in 2020.
+All in all, we think this is by far the best dual coffee maker available this year.

 2. Cuisinart SS-15 Dual Coffee Maker – Best Premium Choice